-California law allows people who were arrested but never convicted to have their arrest records sealed and destroyed as a matter of right (automatically).
-Sealing an arrest means the record will not show up on most criminal background checks, and that records of arrest such as police reports, fingerprints, booking photos and rap sheet entries will be deleted.
+California allows people who were arrested but never convicted to have their arrest records sealed and destroyed as a matter of right (automatically).
+Sealing an arrest means it will not show up on most criminal background checks, and that records of arrest such as police reports, fingerprints, booking photos, and rap sheet entries will be deleted.